dannyvankooten/populate.js/README.md

-js-populate-fields
+populate.js
 ================

-A simple JavaScript `populateFields` function which will populate form elements from a JSON object.
+A simple JavaScript `populate( form, data )` function which will populate form fields from a JSON object.

-The function takes the various input types (text, email, select, multiple select, etc) into account and acts accordingly.
+Input types (text, email, select, multiple select, etc) are taken into account but not validated.

 ## Usage